 Easy To Budget Annual Costs

 You won’t have any surprises with what your annual healthcare out of pocket costs are going to be with a Medigap plan.
-For Medigap plans, I definitely recommend Plan G over Plan F. This means you would have a $166 annual Part B deductible to pay (in 2016) and then all your other Medicare-approved care would be taken care of.
+For Medigap plans, I definitely recommend Plan G over Plan F. This means you would have a $183 annual Part B deductible to pay (in 2017).
+After that, all your other Medicare-approved care would be taken care of.
 If you or spouse end up in the hospital, you can look at each other and say, “This will only cost us $166.”
 That brings peace of mind.

 Medicare does not approve cosmetic procedures and limits skilled nursing care (as does MAPD).